toddaustin07/Heatmiser/README.md

 ##### Set Thermostat Profile
 A list of available Profiles available on your system will be displayed and can be selected for activation.
 The Profiles displayed are those defined at the time the driver and neoHub connected.
 If you subsequently create new Profiles and they are not listed, then force a reinitialization with the newHub by swiping down on the neoHub device Controls screen.

-Keep in mind that the Profile you select must be enabled for the zone requested.
+Keep in mind that the Profile you select will be enabled only for the zones for which it was configured.

 *Note that you will have to tolerate the "Tap to choose a favorite" wording here - this is a stock SmartThings capability and that label cannot be tailored.*